kagaya85/UnixFileSystem/README.md

 This is my curriculum design of *Operate System*, a part of the source code is from UNIX V6++

-* Develop Environment: Ubuntu 18.04.2 LTS on Windows 10 x86_64
+* Develop Environment: WSL Ubuntu 18.04.2 LTS on Windows 10 x86_64
-* Contribute a simple file system includes FS structure and basic FS operations
+* Contribute a simple file system includes FS structure and basical FS operations
 * Using a IMG file to imitate the hard driver
 * Code for Learning